-Whether it starts as the ultimate showcase of a favourite artist's work or is motivated by something deeply personal and meaningful, many creatives don't stop at their first tattoo.
-And there's one thing on which the vast majority of designers we've spoken to agree: respect the artistic flair of the guy with the needle – they're called tattoo artists for a reason.
+Whether it's an ultimate homage to a favourite artist's work or is motivated by something deeply personal, many creatives don't stop at their first tattoo.
+And there's one thing upon which the vast majority of designers we've spoken to agree: respect the artistic flair of the person with the needle – they're called tattoo artists for a reason.

 And we're inspired by them too, using tattoo fonts and or checking out other inspiring tattoo designs and amazing watercolor tattoo art.
-So have a look at these awesome tattoos decorating designers bodies, and find out who was the artist behind them.
+So have a look at these awesome tattoos, and find out who was the artist behind them.

-01. Ryan Carson
+03. Ryan Carson

-- Kirsten Holliday, Portland, Oregon
+Tattoo artist: Kirsten Holliday, Portland, Oregon

-02. Steven Bonner
+04. Steven Bonner

 "I wanted something timeless," says designer and illustrator Steven Bonner of his impressive tattoo.
 "So I chose two things that have consistently appealed to me all my life: birds and skulls.
 I like black and grey, and trusted my tattoo artist to do something great, as he's a brilliant illustrator with a great style.
 Done in around 10 hours."

-- Marcus, Custom Ink, Glasgow
+Tattoo artist: Marcus, Custom Inc, Glasgow

-- Danny Rossiter, Studio 81, Manchester, UK
+Tattoo artist: Danny Rossiter, Studio 81, Manchester, UK

-04. Dustin Hostetler
+06. Dustin Hostetler

 After graduating from high school, illustrator, artist, curator and publisher Dustin Hostetler opted to get a colour wheel tattooed on his wrist to represent his commitment to the arts.
 "As my life moved forward as a graphic designer, getting arrows tattooed made perfect sense," he suggests.
 "To me, the arrow is the perfect representation of a distilled graphic design image.
 For the most part, I've basically just said, 'Draw me some arrows, and fit them on my body', and they do it."

-05. Elizabeth Carey Smith
+07. Elizabeth Carey Smith

 Over the years, graphic designer and typographer Carey Smith has covered her body with 26 tiny letters: "I didn't start off thinking I'd get the whole alphabet," she admits.
 "I got the first one (j) on a whim, then the next few (g, a, q) without thinking much about it."
 It grew from there: every time she drew a letter frequently, it was inked onto her.
 "It's the most uneconomical way of getting tattooed ever," she smiles.
 "You pay by the hour, and these little letters take about seven minutes each."

-- Stephanie Tamez, New York Adorned, New York, USA
+Tattoo artist: Stephanie Tamez, New York Adorned, New York, USA

-06. Ryan Sievert
+08. Ryan Sievert

 Before he was old enough to get tattooed, designer, illustrator and photographer Ryan Sievert opted for piercings instead: "That was the best thing I could have done," he believes.
 "By the time I was old enough to get any work done, I knew I was too picky to settle on a tattoo that wouldn't make me cringe later on."
 He and his younger sister got matching tattoos, based on how they settled fights when they were younger – and most of his others also have family ties of some description.